vollmerm/simplescheme.js/README.markdown

 Progress
 --------

+While it's usable, a lot is missing from the interpreter in its current state.

 The built-in functions are fairly limited.
 The standards (cons, car, cdr, if, +, -, =, quote, etc) _are_ implemented, as well as lambda functions.